-Join us for our monthly Community Organizing meetings (on Zoom for now) to learn how you can participate in our campaigns.
+Join us for our monthly Community Organizing meetings (the third Tuesday of each month, on Zoom for now) to learn how you can participate in our campaigns.

 In the November 2020 election, Minyan Tzedek Community Organizing continued our decade-long fight for a more just LA City, LA County and California.

 We also spent the past three years gathering signatures and getting Prop 15 — also known as Schools and Communities First — on the California ballot.
 And we supported racial justice by endorsing Proposition 16, which would have brought back affirmative action in California.
-While votes are still being counted, both of these initiatives appear to be headed for defeat.
-But we are still committed to what they represent and to doing the work to pass similar laws in the future.
+Unfortunately, both measures were defeated.
+But we are committed to passing similar laws in the future.
 Despite significant gains in this election, we still have work to do to achieve racial justice, close corporate tax loopholes, and make sure our public schools have the funding they need.

 Finally, we celebrate the passage of LA County Measure J (Reimagine LA) which will shift ten percent of unrestricted county funds towards services and programs for under-resourced communities, but not toward law enforcement and incarceration.
 This is a huge ballot box success for a very important racial justice measure in our County.